 How to ID November solitary bees:

-- Ivy bees (Colletes hederae) – If you’ve not yet seen an ivy bee, there’s a slim chance you may this month if ivy is still flowering where you live.
+- Ivy bees (Colletes hederae) –there’s a very slim chance you may see an Ivy bee early this month if ivy is still flowering where you live.
 But hurry, their short life cycle is nearly over.
 Once the adult female bees have laid all their eggs, and provisioned each one with pollen from the ivy flowers, their six to eight week life cycle is complete.
-To spot an ivy bee, look for an insect with a fluffy ginger pile on top of its thorax (though it may be a duller brown by now) feeding on the last of the tiny, white ivy flowers.
-It’s the fluffy thorax that sets the 13mm ivy bee apart from honey bees and hoverflies (See our Is it a bee or a hoverfly? guide.)
+To spot an Ivy bee, look for an insect with a fluffy ginger pile on top of its thorax (though it may be a duller brown by now) feeding on the last of the tiny, white ivy flowers.
+It’s the fluffy thorax that sets the 13mm Ivy bee apart from honey bees and hoverflies (See our Is it a bee or a hoverfly? guide.)

 How to ID honey bees:

-Western honey bees (Apis millefera) – we’ve included these managed bees this month because you are likely to see them foraging for nectar on late-flowering blooms, such as Geranium Rozanne and Tickseed, to take back to their hive before the winter.
+Western honey bees (Apis millefera) – we’ve included these managed bees this month because you are likely to see them foraging for nectar on late-flowering blooms, such as Geranium ‘Rozanne’ , Tickseed, Fuschia and Salvia – often nectar robbing (making a hole in the base of a deep flower to get the nectar because their short proboscis (tongue) can’t reach inside the flower.
+This means the flower doesn’t get pollinated).
+The honeybees take the nectar back to their hive to turn into the last stores of honey, which is their winter food.
 They may also be foraging on the last ivy flowers.
 They are around 10mm long with a slim, tapered gold and brown stripy body.
-They can be easily confused with other stripy insects, such as ivy bees and or the Marmalade hoverfly.
+They can be easily confused with other stripy insects, such as Ivy bees and the Marmalade hoverfly.

 How to help bees in November:

-- Cosmos, Penstemon, Fuchsia, salvias, dahlias, tickseed, Comfrey and Geranium Rozanne are all still flowering for late-flying bees, along with the shrub Fatsia japonica, so try to have some in your garden or in pots or planters.
+- Cosmos, Penstemon, Fuchsia, salvias, dahlias, tickseed and Geranium ‘Rozanne’ are all still flowering for late-flying bees, along with the shrub Fatsia japonica, so try to have some in your garden or in pots or planters.

 - Since most bee species don’t fly in the colder months, now’s the time to think ahead to next spring when a new generation of bees start emerging.
 Make you garden, roof terrace, patio or other outside space a smorgasbord of bee-friendly spring bulbs.
 If you only do one thing, plant those crocus bulbs you’ve been meaning to before the ground gets too hard.
 Plant them under trees, in lawns and hanging baskets, and pots, as well as flower beds.
 They will give the early flying bumblebee queens food to fuel their flight.
 Here are the best spring bulbs for bees.

 - For bee-friendly November window boxes, Cosmos and Mexican fleabane (Erigeron karvinskianus), are still blooming.
-I’ve just brought some magnificent magenta-coloured Cyclamen to brighten up my window box for autumn and feed passes bees and added crocus bulbs for a colourful display in early spring that will feed the bees.
+I’ve just brought some magnificent magenta-coloured Cyclamen to brighten up my window box for autumn and feed passing bees and I have added crocus bulbs for a colourful display in early spring that will feed the bees.

-- If you live in a milder part of the UK, it’s worth planting winter-flowers shrubs, such as Mahonia, and perennials, such a Hellebores, to feed Buff-tailed bumblebees who fly all year round.
+- If you live in a milder part of the UK, it’s worth planting winter-flowers shrubs, such as Mahonia, Verburnum tinus and Sarcococca, and perennials, such a Hellebores, to feed Buff-tailed bumblebees who fly all year round.
 More information on flowers here and shrubs here.

 - Have you ever thought of growing a wildlife-friendly hedge?
 Well this month is the time to get planning.
 Hawthorn, Blackthorn, Field Maple, Beech, Hornbeam, Purging buckthorn and Dog rose are some of plants that this RHS video suggests.
 It all really depends on what size garden you have, how prickly you want your hedge and how much you want it to flower for pollinators.
 We have a small Cotoneaster hedge in our small, urban front garden which mitigates pollution, has white flowers that feed bees in the summer, and berries for the blackbirds in winter.
 Even privet hedges are good for pollinators if they are allowed to flower.
 Bare-root hedges can be planted from late autumn into winter.